pranav7491/MarketingWebsiteAnalytics/ReadMe.txt

 Website Analytics :-

+- The attached powerpoint illustrates analysis done on an Marketing website.

-The other presentation file is one of my very interesting academic project.
-I got to work on an E-commerce website's Data set using Google Analytics.
-An in depth Data Analysis was done to predict number of web page visitors for future.
-In the process, it was found that there is a flaw in business model.
-Therefore, I came up with a suggestion to reduce Bounce rate and %Exit rate to increase revenue through number of Web page visits.
-This was Achieved using J48 Decion Tree algorithm.
+- An in depth Data Analysis was done to predict number of web page visitors by building a Decision tree model.

+- In conclusion, it was found that there is a flaw in website's business model.
+Therefore, after careful analysis it was suggested to business owner to reduce Bounce rate and %Exit rate of the website, to increase revenue through number of Web page visits.

+- This analysis contributed in increasing company's revenue by 20%.